marziosala/marziosala.github.io/_pages/thesis.md

 ![Onera M6](/assets/images/m6.jpg)

 This last figure shows the streamlines around a X29 aircraft.
-The starting mesh is made up of 726713 cells and 136787 nodes, and the solution refers to the first order N-scheme.
+The starting mesh is made up of 726,713 cells and 136,787 nodes.

 ![X29](/assets/images/x29.gif)